-Undo is a high-performance reversible debugging tool designed for Linux.
+UndoDB is a high-performance record-and-replay reversible debugging tool for Linux.

-UndoDB Linux debugger uses a "snapshot-and-replay" technique, which stores periodic copy-on-write snapshots of the application and non-deterministic inputs (system calls, thread-switches, shared memory reads, etc).
+The UndoDB Linux debugger uses a "snapshot-and-replay" technique, which stores periodic copy-on-write snapshots of the application and non-deterministic inputs (system calls, thread-switches, shared memory reads, etc).
 This means a typical CPU-intensive application can run with just 1.7x slow-down compared to native execution, and IO bound applications at close to native speed.
 Memory requirements are also (comparatively) extremely low.